jspsych/jsPsych/docs/core_library/jspsych-core.md

 preload_audio | array | An array of audio files to preload before starting the experiment. preload_images | array | An array of image files to preload before starting the experiment. max_load_time | numeric | The maximum number of milliseconds to wait for content to preload.
 If the wait time is exceeded an error message is displayed and the experiment stops.
-The default value is 60 seconds. default_iti | numeric | The default inter-trial interval in ms. The default value if none is specified is 0ms.
+The default value is 60 seconds. use_webaudio | boolean | If false, then jsPsych will not attempt to use the WebAudio API for audio playback.
+Instead, HTML5 Audio objects will be used.
+The WebAudio API offers more precise control over the timing of audio events, and should be used when possible.
+The default value is true. default_iti | numeric | The default inter-trial interval in ms. The default value if none is specified is 0ms.

 Possible values for the exclusions parameter above.